MicrosoftDocs/windows-dev-docs/windows-apps-src/publish/usage-report.md

 ﻿---
 author: jnHs
-Description: The Usage report in the Windows Dev Center dashboard lets you see how customers are using your app.
+Description: The Usage report in Partner Center lets you see how customers are using your app.
 title: Usage report
 ms.assetid: 5F0E7F94-D121-4AD3-A6E5-9C0DEC437BD3
 ms.author: wdg-dev-content
-ms.date: 10/05/2018
+ms.date: 10/31/2018
 ms.topic: article